allfed/mink/README.md

 ```

 At that point, you can use some convenient scripts to visualize the by-country csv's in python.

+Please note the following caveat: the "overall" yield, as opposed to the yield for each year, is determined using an assumption that farmers choose the best month averaged over all years for the crop yield.

+It's assumed in the model currently that farmers don't know in advance what the best month will be.
+They have to use the heuristic of what month has worked best in the past.
+So for example, years 1-7, what is the yield if we always plant in January?
+Or February?
+Do that for all 12 months and pick the best month, for each cell.
+Then the most realistic yield will be if the farmer plants in this highest yielding month (on average for all the years), each year.
+Each cell will have its own planting month that is used to get the overall mean yield.

+You can either choose to use this more pessimistic yield assumption, or average the yields (or production) for each country over the years to get the yield based on a more optimistic assumption that farmers are spot on, and choose the best month each year, every year for planting.

 ## Adding a Crop